siddii/Presentations/STLJS_Meetup_08_15_13/README.md

-###Sample code from St. Louis JavaScript Meetup August 15, 2013
+###Repository for code used in St. Louis JavaScript Meetup (August 15, 2013) presentation